formix/MegaCityOne/MegaCityOne/doc/api.md

 ## Mvc.SummonEventArgs

-Event arguments for JudgeSummon event.
+Event arguments for a Dispatcher.Summon event.

 ### Constructor

-Creates an instance of JudgeSummonEventArgs.
+Creates an instance of SummonEventArgs.

 ### Respondent